MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sma-2022.md

 **[SQL Server 2019](/lifecycle/products/?terms=SQL+Server+2019)** | Y
 **[SQL Server 2017](/lifecycle/products/?terms=SQL+Server+2017)** | Y

-Before installing the web service, ensure you have installed the .NET Framework 4.5 and HTTP Activation on Windows Server 2022:
+Before installing the web service, ensure you've installed the .NET Framework 4.5 and HTTP Activation on Windows Server 2022:

 #### To install .NET Framework 4.5 and HTTP Activation

-1. On the Windows **Start** screen, click the **Server Manager** tile.
+1. On the Windows **Start** screen, select the **Server Manager** tile.

-2. On the **Manage** menu in the Server Manager console, click **Add Roles and Features**.
+2. On the **Manage** menu in the Server Manager console, select **Add Roles and Features**.

 3. Follow the wizard until you reach the **Features** page.